Major Town Houses of Victor Horta, Brussels, Belgium

 Going on a tour that focuses on the city’s architecture or heritage will certainly help – this one that focuses on Art Nouveau is great.

-But have a look at these other options for exploring Brussels as well:
+But have a look at these other options that also cover some of these buildings:

-I have written about my feelings on visiting the Stoclet House and I think it’s worth a read in the context of these houses.
+I have written previously about my feelings on visiting the Stoclet House and how disappointing it is that you can’t go inside.

 Brussels actually has three World Heritage Sites and it’s very rare to find that many in the one city, let alone two that focus on a specific style of architecture (you could argue the third one, The Grand Place, also has an architecture focus).